ridiculous/maui-bus/README.md

 Maui Bus Routes Application
 ========

-Routes, times, stops and maps for the Maui County Bus System.
-Organized the bus data as constants and classes.
+An organization of routes, times and locations for the Maui County Bus System.
+Stored as constants and classes, searching and other mining techniques are easy.

 Some features:
   1. Search - finds direct and indirect routes by joining routes on transfer points
   2. Upcoming Stops - lists the next 5 (default) stops for each bus on a route
   3. Browser Support - from IE 8 and up to the most recent Chrome